-Join Fr.
-Robert Spitzer and the Sophia Institute team in exploring the true meaning of happiness, and the most effective process for transforming your school into a servant leadership model.
+Join our team in exploring the true meaning of happiness, and the most effective process for transforming your school into a servant leadership model.
 This program emphasizes that the highest level of happiness is that which is acquired through the service to others — and ultimately to God.

 This event is a virtual event that will take place via Zoom.
-In order to regist click here.
+In order to register click here.

 Join us, and you'll receive…

 Engaging sessions by a catechetical scholar provide background knowledge so you can confidently engage students with our Faith.

 You'll explore your vocation as a teacher, coming to see your calling as a witness to Christ in the classroom.

 A veteran teacher follows each scholarly presentation with research-based teaching strategies, giving you immediate ways to apply this knowledge in the classroom.

 Receive a free, classroom-tested teacher's guide featuring 10-12 lessons with classroom activities and sacred art.